umd5780476/389Rfall18/week/10/writeup/README.md

 In this exercise we exploit MD5 to sign a message using a previously signed message.
 This is possible because the output of MD5 is the state of the internal variables.
 We can initialize MD5 with these variables and use it to hash a longer message.
 The result of the hash is ````hash(secret + original message + padding + extra message)```` By guessing the length of the secret, we can calculate the padding since we know the original message.
 This lets us “sign” a message without knowing the key.
 Alternatively, we could just brute force the key since MD5 fast and insecure.

 To write the code for this assignment, I followed the comments.
-The only difficult part was calculating the padding, which I struggled with because I though 1 byte was equivalent to 4 bits, smh.
+The only difficult part was calculating the padding, which I struggled with because I though 1 byte was equivalent to 4 bits.
 Once I figured out that bug, it was easy to get working.
-I chose to use a socket to communicate with the server because copying and pasting was tiresome at the start.
+I chose to use a socket to communicate with the server because copying and pasting was tiresome.
 One ambiguous part of this assignment was if the key was allowed to not be a multiple of 8 bits.

 ````